florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 **Quantize on the fly.** The Tensor Core does not consume float32.
 Before running the matrix multiply, each tile must be converted to FP4 E2M1 and its block scale factors must be computed.
 This has to happen in shared memory, which means a two-pass approach: load the tile as float32 first, compute the scale, then encode.

 **Run the matrix multiply in FP4.** The core operation is S = Q times K-transpose, computed with FP4 Tensor Cores.
-The score matrix S is 64 times 64 floats and must never be written to global memory.
-It lives entirely in registers across the warp throughout the computation.
-This is the register pressure constraint that drives every tile size decision.
+The score matrix S is 64 times 64 floats and must never be written to global memory.It lives entirely in registers across the warp throughout the computation.
+A warp is a group of 32 threads that execute together on the GPU, the fundamental unit of execution on Tensor Cores.

 **Apply online softmax.** Softmax over a full row of S requires knowing the row maximum.
 But in the MMA output layout, each row is distributed across four threads.
 That forces a cross-thread reduction before every softmax step, using warp shuffle instructions.